 It is a tragedy all of its own that we are quick to mourn the victims of random acts of violence on our soil while we ignore or even justify the deliberate and intentional acts of violence carried out by our own government overseas.
 We ought to mourn both, because it’s not just Americans who are made in God’s image.
 We all are.
 Even Pakistani school children feel it in their bones.

-Special thank to Art Carden and Isaac Morehouse for providing me valuable feedback on earlier versions of this article.
+Special thanks to Art Carden and Isaac Morehouse for providing me valuable feedback on earlier versions of this article.